 I study brain diseases such as Alzheimer's and Parkinson's using imaging.
-My main interest is to improve diagnosis and assess potential treatments.
+My main interests are improving diagnosis and assessing treatment efficacy.
 I accomplish this by developing novel computational methods for analyzing brain images using MRI physics as well as modern concepts of probability theory and statistical learning.

 MRI, statistical learning, information theory, brain aging, Alzheimer's disease, Parkinson's disease